mccordryan/firebaseui-react/README.md

 };
 ```

+The error message displayed under the password field when requirements are not met is also determined by `passwordSpecs`.
+If no `passwordSpecs` object is given, this message will default to the Firebase 6 character minimum.

 # Multi Factor Authentication

-React-FirebaseUI supports Multi Factor Authentication for existing accounts.
+firebaseui-react supports Multi Factor Authentication sign in for existing accounts.
 For this to work, you will have to enable MFA in Firebase Console.
 Furthermore, the process of adding a second factor is not supported and will have to be implemented manually.

 # Display Name